MaherHassanain/IOT-Project-Final/README.md

 2- python3 -m pip install pymongo

-- installs necessary libraries for the NoSQL
+- installs necessary libraries for the Mongodb (NOSQL)

 ---------------------------------------------------------------------------------------------------------------------------------------
 5- How to run the programs